mathjax/MathJax-docs/web/actions.rst

 typesetting and format conversion easy for you, sets up the :js:meth:`pageReady()` call (described below), and creates a promise for when that is complete.
-You can override the :js:meth:`ready()` function with one of your own to override the startup process completely, or to perform actions before or after the usual initialization.
+You can override the :js:meth:`ready()` function with one of your own to replace that startup process completely, or to perform actions before or after the usual initialization.
 For example, you could do additional setup before MathJax creates the objects it needs, or you could hook into the